 The games continue with intensity.
 The crowd is worked up into a frenzy and every one is chanting for their favorite.

 At the final sword plunge determining the winner, the boys cheer wildly as the – our – blue knight prevails above all.
+It was a perfect end to a perfect day on our mini getaway to Schaumburg.

 Without a doubt, a knight to remember.